-GSA evaluated two action alternatives in the EIS.
+In the original Draft EIS, GSA evaluated two action alternatives - Alternatives 1 and 2.
+Following issuance of the original Draft EIS in January 2023, GSA identified a third action alternative - Alternative 3 - through internal scoping.
 Alternative 1 would involve sequential construction - construction of the new Commercial LPOE first, then phased-construction at the existing RHC LPOE.
-Alternative 2 would involve concurrent construction - construction of the new Commercial LPOE and phased-construction at the existing RHC LPOE at the same time.
-Both alternatives would require the acquisition of land near the RHC LPOE and phased-construction; however, Alternative 2 would require additional land acquisition so as to allow for expansion and modernization activities to occur while the port remains operational.
+Alternatives 2 and 3 would involve concurrent construction - construction of the new Commercial LPOE and phased-construction at the existing RHC LPOE at the same time.
+All three alternatives would require the acquisition of land near the RHC LPOE and involve phased-construction; however, Alternatives 2 and 3 would require additional land acquisition to allow for expansion and modernization activities to occur while the port remains operational.
+Alternative 1 would acquire adjacent land north of the existing RHC LPOE for expansion.
+Alternative 2 would acquire the same land as Alternative 1 but would also acquire additional adjacent land to the west of the existing RHC LPOE.
+Alternative 3 would acquire the same land as Alternative 1 but would also acquire additional adjacent land to the east of the existing RHC LPOE.